Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - you will be blameless -> no low self esteem -> no death & mourning
 - What the fleeting pleasures can't do for you, God can: provide true fulfillment (find life & peace) & satisfaction w/ no stings attached (regret & remorse afterward)
 - Of you walk in the flesh, your mind will be set on the flesh -> will only care to pursue those fleshly desires & nothing bigger -> always worried about sin, never satisfied w/ what is insufficient (you are on a malnourished diet on a diet of sin instead of the living water)
-- You do not want to be hostle to God (you see what the does to enemies)
+- You do not want to be hostile to God (you see what the does to enemies)
 	- you cannot please God
-- You cannot do good if you chose to do so w/ a flehly mind -> you will always fail b/c you are not relyin on God's stregth & clothing urself in Jesus's righteousness
+- You cannot do good if you chose to do so w/ a fleshly mind -> you will always fail b/c you are not relying on God's strength & clothing urself in Jesus's righteousness

 quicken = to endue with life

 "You do not have to live in the death of sin.
 God can quicken your spirit to new life:"

+>'If Christ is in you, though the body is dead because of sin, yet the spirit is alive because of righteousness.
+But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
+So then, brothers and sisters, we are under obligation, not to the flesh, to live according to the flesh—for if you are living in accord with the flesh, you are going to die; but if by the Spirit you are putting to death the deeds of the body, you will live.
+For all who are being led by the Spirit of God, these are sons and daughters of God.'
+(Romans 8:10-14)